Gravel Calculator guide

 What this calculator is solving

-The Gravel Calculator estimates volume and tonnage for a rectangular gravel area.
-It is most useful when you can enter your supplier tons-per-cubic-yard value.
+The Gravel Calculator estimates volume and tonnage for one rectangular gravel layer.
+It is most useful when you can enter the supplier tons-per-cubic-yard value and then check compaction, delivery, and layer needs before ordering.

 The formula in plain language